AIworx-Labs/chocolate/doc/tutorials/multiobjective.rst

     plt.show()

-And we get this nice graph:
+And, we get this nice graph:

     .. image:: /images/precision_recall_pareto.png
        :width: 50%